meshula/wrinkles/README.md

          to sample over?
    * [ ] handle acyclical sampling as well (variable bitrate data, held frames, etc).
+   * [ ] there is a second set of sampling related bits in the topology library... see `sample_over` and the step mapping in there

 ### Bigger, Later Questions/Todos